 HISTORY OF THE PRESBYTERIAN CHURCH IN WINCHESTER, ONTARIO

 Presbyterians in the Winchester area began holding services in a log school house and later in a barn erected by John Christie, one of the early pioneers.
 The first organized Presbyterian service of worship was held in 1857.
 A wood frame building was started in 1858 and completed in 1860.
 It was painted white and was known as “The White Church”.
-It is now the Wesleyan Church.
-The mission was recognized as a congregation in1864.
+The mission was recognized as a congregation in 1864.
+It was known as the Wesleyan Church for many years.
+Most recently it is now recognized as Southgate Church.